The Complete Guide to Understanding TPR StorytellingBrooks

 The class story should be brief, but within that short story, your goal is to repeat the phrases from your day’s lesson as much as possible.
 Additionally, ask questions that set up the basic structure of the story, and allow your students to create the story through their answers.

 Giving students the chance to figure out how to use these new phrases in multiple ways will help immensely with their comprehension of the subject.
-Another useful tool for the class story is to implement TPR once again, allowing students to act out sections of the story periodically.
+Another useful tool for the class story is to implement the TPR method once again, allowing students to act out sections of the story periodically.
 The class story provides context for the new phrases your students are learning while still being creative and fun for everyone.

 After the class story, you can move onto the third and final phase of TPRS, which is the titular reading portion.
 Prior to the day’s lesson, write out a story for students to read.
 The story must contain the phrases you’re teaching that day, similar to the class story.
 This time, however, the teacher is filling in all the blanks.

 As you can see, understanding TPR Storytelling is fairly simple and incredibly beneficial to your class’s comprehension of new languages.
-Using TPRS in tandem with a curriculum aimed toward Spanish for preschoolers will help your young learners simultaneously expand their knowledge and fascination with the subject.
+Using TPRS language learning in tandem with a curriculum aimed toward Spanish for preschoolers will help your young learners simultaneously expand their knowledge and fascination with the subject.